 Part 1 - Letters to the Seven Churches [1-3]

-note: this are very rough notes
+note: this are very brief notes

 Introduction